 - 1. The data available show that the funds investing in social enterprises represent a small portion of the asset management industry.
-A recent study by the Global Impact Investing Network (GIIN) identifies \$46 billion invested in impact investments23, 58% of which is proprietary capital and 42% managed on behalf of clients24.
-In the EU, the European Venture Philanthropy Association (EVPA) reports €2.5 billion invested in venture philanthropy and social investment25.
-In the impact assessment report of the EuSEF proposal, the Commission cites a report of J. P. Morgan where it is suggested that social investments could grow rapidly to become a market well in excess of EUR 100 billion26. - 2.
-To date (26 September 2014) there is only two EuSEF registered in ESMA's central database27.
-The German BonVenture Management GmbH & Co.
-KG, with €1M of capital, and the French fund managed by Phitrust Partenaires of €5.1M.
-ESMA is aware of at least two other EuSEF funds in the pipeline, none of which would have more than €20M of capital. - 3.
+A recent study by the Global Impact Investing Network (GIIN) identifies \$46 billion invested in impact investments, 58% of which is proprietary capital and 42% managed on behalf of clients.
+In the EU, the European Venture Philanthropy Association (EVPA) reports €2.5 billion invested in venture philanthropy and social investment.
+In the impact assessment report of the EuSEF proposal, the Commission cites a report of J. P. Morgan where it is suggested that social investments could grow rapidly to become a market well in excess of EUR 100 billion. - 2.
+To date (7 January 2015) there are only three EuSEF registered in ESMA's central database.
+The German BonVenture Management GmbH has two EuSEF: the BonVenture Management GmbH & Co.
+KG and MRI-Pilotfonds GmbH & Co.
+KG and the French fund managed by Phitrust Partenaires.
+ESMA is aware that there may be other EuSEF funds in the pipeline. - 3.
 Preliminary data that shows that asset managers and venture philanthropy organisations manage around 110 impact funds in the EU.
 This means that the number of registered EuSEF could increase in the future. - 4.
-So far there are 11 EuVECA managers registered in ESMA's central database, marketing 16 EuVECA in the EU Member States.
+So far there are 15 EuVECA managers registered in ESMA's central database, marketing 25 EuVECA in the EU Member States.
 The number of registered managers and funds are likely to increase in the future.